Dowell-Lab/bidirectionals_merged/README.md

 2. `dreg_tfit_overlaps.sh` : Overlap between dREG and Tfit muMerge calls.

 3. `merge_tfit_dreg_bidir.R` : Combine Tfit and dREG calls taking into account the number of sample supporting a bidirectional transcript.
 This script also filters single calls found in a low quality paper and calls from papers with low GC content.
+Additionally, regions are filtered by length (a minimum and maximum length filter is applied).

 4. `bidir_gene_overlaps.sh` : Sort and merge bidirectional regions.
 Then overlap the bidirectionals with genes.